7usien/eghtana/README.md

-# eghtana project 💐
+# eghtana project ⏳ إغتناء
 > this is a staic web project done by : Husien Adel as UI and front end development
 ## tools & tech used 💻 :
-> adobe xd for UI design, html,sass,css and little vanilla js.
+> adobe xd for UI design, html,sass,css and little vanilla js and a lot of coffee ☕☕

 ## node packeges used
 > I used node-sass for compiling sass files and live-server [node-sass link](https://www.npmjs.com/package/node-sass) [live-server] (https://www.npmjs.com/package/live-server)